 Simulated Effects of Groundwater Withdrawals

-The effect of groundwater withdrawals on the groundwater-flow system in the Ocean County study area is evaluated based on three distinct groundwater-model simulations conditions that incorporate different withdrawal schemes or conditions; are no-withdrawal conditions, post-development withdrawal conditions, and maximum-allocation withdrawal conditions.
+The effect of groundwater withdrawals on the groundwater-flow system in the Ocean County study area is evaluated based on three distinct groundwater-model simulations conditions that incorporate different withdrawal schemes or conditions: no-withdrawal conditions, postdevelopment withdrawal conditions, and maximum-allocation withdrawal conditions.
 No-withdrawal conditions are simulated using monthly recharge values estimated by model calibration, but groundwater withdrawals are excluded from the simulation.
-This simulation used prevailing hydrologic conditions without withdrawals to provide a basis for comparison of conditions that may have existed prior to extensive development and use of the groundwater resource.
-Post-development conditions are simulated using reported monthly groundwater withdrawals at production wells from January 2000 through December 2003 and monthly recharge rates estimated by model calibration.
+This simulation uses prevailing hydrologic conditions without withdrawals to provide a basis for comparison of conditions that may have existed prior to extensive development and use of the groundwater resource.
+Postdevelopment conditions are simulated using reported monthly groundwater withdrawals at production wells from January 2000 through December 2003 and monthly recharge rates estimated by model calibration.
 Maximum-allocation withdrawals are used to simulate a worst-case scenario in which all the wells in the study area extract the maximum-allocation withdrawal per monitoring period allowed by NJDEP Bureau of Water Allocation permits.
-To simulate these conditions, input to the flow model is designed so that all groundwater withdrawals occur at existing wells, and monthly recharge rates used in post-development simulations are incorporated.
+To simulate these conditions, input to the flow model is designed so that all groundwater withdrawals occur at existing wells, and monthly recharge rates used in postdevelopment simulations are incorporated.
 These simulations allow direct comparison of the response of the groundwater-flow system to different withdrawal conditions.

 Monthly allocations for individual wells in the Ocean County study area are estimated on the basis of 2006 permit allocations provided by the NJDEP Bureau of Water Supply and historical withdrawal data.
 Monthly well allocations are derived from the monthly percentage of a permit allocation attributed to the well on the basis of recorded withdrawals for all wells listed in a permit.
 Withdrawals from 1987 through 2006 are used to define the monthly percentage of the permit allocations apportioned to each well.
 Estimated allocations for wells listed under multiple permit allocations are based on the smallest permit allocation that pertains to that well.
 The sum of the estimated monthly well allocations for each month for all wells governed by the same permit is the highest combination of individual well withdrawals that do not exceed the monthly maximum allocation.
 The monthly sum of the estimated monthly well allocations for all wells in a permit is the highest combination of individual withdrawals that do not exceed the yearly allocation.